filips123/PWAsForFirefox/extension/README.md

 When the extension is updated, it will automatically open a new tab with the instructions to update the native program as well if needed.
 Once this is completed, you can continue using the extension.

-### Installing a Site
+### Installing a Web App

-When you open a valid PWA in the browser (that is loaded over HTTPS and has a linked web app manifest), the installation action will automatically appear in your address bar.
-When you click on it, the popup will appear where you can customize details about the site and install it.
-The installation will automatically install the PWA to the system and apply system integration.
+When you open a website that is a valid PWA (is loaded over HTTPS and has a linked web app manifest), the installation action will automatically appear in your address bar.
+When you click on it, the popup will appear where you can customize details about the web app and install it.

-If the site is not a valid PWA, the installation action will not appear.
-However, you can also install such sites from the extension's browser action.
-This way of installing sites does not require PWA manifest, so it should work with basically any website.
+If the website is not a valid PWA, the installation action will not appear.
+However, you can also install such websites from the extension's browser action.
+This way of installing web apps does not require a web app manifest, so it should work with basically any website.

-**Warning:** On Linux and macOS, all PWAs that are opened at the same time will be merged with the first PWA that was opened.
-You can prevent this by installing each PWA into a separate profile.
+**Warning:** On Linux and macOS, all web apps that are opened at the same time will be merged with the first web app that was opened.
+You can prevent this by installing each web app into a separate profile.
 Check the [current limitations](../README.md#current-limitations) section for more details.

-**Note:** If the site installation fails because of a manifest-related error, you can try disabling the use of manifest for determining app properties and installing the site again.
+**Note:** If the installation fails because of a manifest-related error, you can try disabling the use of manifest for determining app properties and installing it again.

-**Note:** You cannot re-use the same name for multiple PWAs, because newer ones could overwrite older start menu entries and cause problems.
+**Note:** You cannot re-use the same name for multiple web apps, because newer ones could overwrite older start menu entries and cause problems.

-**Note:** You cannot install multiple instances of the same site in the same profile, because they would actually be the same instance.
+**Note:** You cannot install multiple instances of the same web app in the same profile, because they would actually be the same instance.

-### Launching a Site
+### Launching a Web App

-When you open a PWA which is already installed, the launch action will automatically appear in your address bar.
-When you click on it, the popup will appear where you can launch existing instances of the site or create a new one.
+When you open a website which has already been installed, the launch action will automatically appear in your address bar.
+When you click on it, the popup will appear where you can launch existing instances of the web app or create a new one.

-You can also launch the site through system start/app menus, or from the site list in the extension's browser action.
+You can also launch the web app through system start/app menus, or from the web app list in the extension's browser action.

-### Managing Sites & Profiles
+### Managing Web Apps & Profiles

-You can launch, edit and remove sites, and create, edit and remove profiles, from the extension's browser action.
-Editing the site will also automatically update its manifest and icons.
-You can also search sites and profiles by their name.
+You can launch, edit and remove web apps, and create, edit and remove profiles, from the extension's browser action.
+Editing a web app will also automatically update its manifest and icons.
+You can also search web apps and profiles by their name.

-**Note:** It is not recommended to rename the existing site because this can cause problems on some systems.
+**Note:** It is not recommended to rename an existing web app because this can cause problems on some systems.

 ## Contributing